With annual support from the CSU Chancellor's Office, CETL is proud to sponsor the campus' Quality Assurance (QA) program.

 Intended Audience: Faculty who have already taught face-to-face, and are interested in designing a hybrid course.

 QM's flagship workshop on the QM Rubric and the process of using the QM Rubric to review online/hybrid courses.
 It is intended for a broad audience, including faculty, instructional designers, administrators, and adjunct instructors who wish to understand more about quality considerations in online and hybrid/blended course design.
 Participants taking the fully online version of this workshop should expect to spend at least 15-20 hours on activities during the two-week duration.
-(Cost: $200 or may be offered through the CSU at a reduced rate.)
+(Cost: FREE through the CSU Online Course Services Program).

 Intended Audience: Faculty, instructional designers, and administrators who are interested in learning about the rubric and/or evaluating online/hybrid courses; faculty who are interested in QM certification; faculty who are interested in becoming a QM peer reviewer.
 This workshop is a required prerequisite to become a formal QM reviewer.

 This workshop explores the QM Rubric and provides a framework to improve the quality of online courses.
 Participants use the QM Rubric to review their own existing online course and develop a course improvement plan.
 The content is based on the essential Specific Review Standards of the Quality Matters Rubric.
 Participants come away with a plan for course improvement.
 Participants must have a pre-developed online/hybrid course prior to enrolling in this workshop.
-(Cost: $200, or may be offered through the CSU at a reduced rate.)
+(Cost: FREE through the CSU Online Course Services Program).

 If taken through Quality Matters, the workshop fee is $150.
 CSU Online Course Services offers this workshop to CSU instructors for free or a reduced fee.
 For information on CSU workshop dates and registration, please check their website.